kphoenix137/JGX/jgx.md

 - For various reasons, mostly due to the difficulties in making good estimates of the frequencies, no considerations have been made to those items sometimes appearing directly on the ground or appearing on weapon or armor racks.
 This should not affect the final probabilities much though.
 If anyone has any more information on the frequencies of them, please feel free to tell me.

 - The values are only valid for multi player.
 In single player some quest monsters will drop a quest item instead of a random magical item.
 Also, dungeon levels normally has less monsters than in single player.
-Finally, unique items are picked slightly different in single player than multi player meaning some of the unique items marked as Impossible ones, actually has a very small chance of appearing in a single player game (but very
+Finally, unique items are picked slightly different in single player than multi player meaning some of the unique items marked as Impossible ones, actually has a very small chance of appearing in a single player game (but very small, typically square the number for the uniques being second in the order and raise it to the power of three for the third one in the list.

-![ref1]

-**50**

-<a name="page56"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-small, typically square the number for the uniques being second in the order and raise it to the power of three for the third one in the list.
 For the drop order of such unique items, see chapter 3.5.2.
 It is my belief that the values should be more or less accurate for single player as well though.

 The value given is an estimate of how many games it takes on average to find a specific unique.
 To find the probability of a specific unique to exist in a game, simply divide 1 by the number given.
 Given are also numbers telling on what dlvl the unique item has the highest overall chance (includes all sources) to be found.
 It is very important to realize that the number given here are necessarily *not* the same as the typical player will find.
 A typical player will for example not play in all areas equally much.
 Also, even though the chances are over all greater for monsters than for unique monsters, you need to kill a lot more of them.
 So if you are hunting for specific unique items, it is normally a much faster method to kill, say only bosses on level 13-15 than killing all monsters on the same levels.
 Never the less, the numbers below should give a rough estimate on how rare or common a specific unique item is.
 If an item is impossible to generate for some reason, it will say ”impossible”.